DotCamp/ultimate-blocks-legacy/readme.txt

 * NEW: Tiktok url support for advanced video block.
 * FIX: Add wp-block block on frontend in all block.
+* PRO: FIX: Icon not showing on frontend in the tabbed content vertical tab.

 = 3.1.0 =